dimipan/minimal-AST-tel/README.md

 ### 3. Bayesian intent estimator (another inference process)

 Not a task at all.
-A recursive Bayesian estimator infers which of four goals an operator intends; AST watches *the estimator* — is evidence still resolving intent, or is it spinning?
+A recursive Bayesian estimator infers which of four goals an operator intends to drive towards; AST watches *the estimator* — is evidence still resolving intent, or is it spinning?

 | run | what happens | mean SI | estimator right? |